-The VanEck VIP Global Gold Fund seeks long-term capital appreciation by investing in common stocks of gold-mining companies.
-The Fund may take current income into consideration when choosing investments.
+The VanEck VIP Global Resources Fund1 seeks long-term capital appreciation by investing primarily in global resource securities.
+Income is a secondary consideration.

 FUND FEES AND EXPENSES

 This table describes the fees and expenses that you may pay if you buy and hold shares of the Fund.
 The table does not include fees and expenses imposed under your variable annuity contract and/or variable life insurance policy.
 Because these fees and expenses are not included, the fees and expenses that you will incur will be higher than the fees and expenses set forth in the table.